-4 Vortex structure in the convection-permitting simulation
+235 4 Vortex structure in the convection-permitting simulation

 The westward progression of the vortex across the South China Sea in the 4.4 MetUM simulation is illustrated in Figs. 7 to 9.
-At 12 UTC on 22 October 2018, the vortex is in its intensification phase (see Fig. 6a) and is centred off the north-western coast of Borneo, with a cyclonic circulation evident in the 850 hPa meridional wind field (v), although the southward component is much stronger than the northward component (Fig. 7a).
-The vertical cross-section indicates that the vortex tilts westward
+At 12 UTC on 22 October 2018, the vortex is centred off the north-western coast of Borneo, with a cyclonic circulation evident in the 850 hPa meridional wind field (v), although the southward component is much stronger than the northward component (Fig. 7a).
+The vertical cross-section indicates that the vortex tilts westward with height at this time, and is not purely confined to the lower troposphere as suggested in some previous studies (Trilaksono et al., 2012; Liang et al., 2021), with a dipole in